 6. Tests, Allies, Enemies

-Now finally out of his comfort zone the Hero is confronted with an ever more difficult series of challenges that test him in a variety of ways.
-Obstacles are thrown across his path.
-Whether facing physical hurdles or people bent on thwarting his progress, the Hero must overcome each challenge he is presented with on the journey towards his ultimate goal.
+Now, finally out of his comfort zone, the Hero is confronted with an even more difficult series of challenges that test him in a variety of ways.
+Obstacles are thrown on his path.
+Whether facing physical hurdles or people bent on thwarting his progress, the Hero must overcome each challenge towards his ultimate goal.